CodyTolene/3D-Printing/README.md

 Welcome to my curated collection of printable materials, crafted with passion and offered to you free of charge.

-Feel free to explore and utilize these designs for your 3D printing endeavors.
-To make it even more convenient for you, these designs are also available on Thingiverse, a popular platform for sharing 3D printable creations.
+You may explore, remix, and utilize these designs for your own 3D printing endeavors.
+To make it even more convenient for you, these designs are also available on Thingiverse, a popular platform for sharing 3D printable creations:

-Alternatively you may visit my Thingiverse profile for these same designs, with a different browsing experience:

 https://www.thingiverse.com/codytolene/designs

-Unleash your creativity and enjoy the endless possibilities of 3D printing with these resources.
+ALl of my designs are listed below, you may click on the links to learn more about each design.
+If you have any questions, please feel free to reach out to me on Twitter: [@CodyTolene](https://twitter.com/CodyTolene).

 ## Index